Real case: Logistics sector company victim of BEC fraud with NetSupport RAT (client name omitted for confidentiality)

 Purpose: Use the public Telegram API as a Command and Control (C2) channel.
 This allows data exfiltration traffic to blend with legitimate HTTPS traffic, making detection by conventional firewalls difficult.

-| Merabytes Defense Area | How It Would Have Acted | Expected Result |
+| Merabytes Defense Area | How our SOC acted | Result obtained |

 |---|---|---|

-| Email behavior analysis | Detection of prolonged social engineering: unusual negotiation followed by external link for “order” download. | Early alert before users download malicious executable. |
+| Email behavior analysis | Detection of prolonged social engineering: unusual negotiation followed by external link for “order” download. | Early alert before users download the malicious executable. |

-| Endpoint threat analysis | Detection of Python Loader running from Downloads with immediate C2 connection to foreign VPS. | Block loader before downloading RAT. |
+| Endpoint threat analysis | Detection of Python Loader running from Downloads with immediate C2 connection to foreign VPS. | Block loader before downloading the RAT. |

 | Commercial RAT detection | Identification of NetSupport Client.exe running from non-standard directories with silent configuration. | RAT process termination and endpoint isolation. |